AntonVanAssche/rpi-nas/README.md

 ## Configurations

-The following will be configured after running the script:
+The following will be configured after running these scripts:
 - Dotfiles
 - Static IP
 - Raid 5